Tips for Getting into a Good Sleep Routine

 2. Avoid eating too late

 We know, that leftover pizza is just so tempting...
 But eating too close to bed time can make it harder to get to sleep.
-Try to stick to normal meal times as much as possible.
+Try to sticking to regular meal times as much as possible.

 3. Avoid caffeine in the evenings